top of page

 Too much of one repetitive action, without another action to counteract it, can put unnecessary stress and strain on the body, causing joint/muscle dysfunction.
 Things like swinging a baseball bat constantly, typing, or more common nowadays, sitting at a desk create these kinds of dysfunctions.
 Retraining ourselves to use more functional types of movements will utilize the body the way it was meant to and retrain the brain to create better neurological patterns.

 Yoga helps tie these exercises and concepts together.
 Adding breath to movement brings us more into the present moment and really concentrate on the muscles trying to fire.
 That’s the simplicity of yoga- poses and breathing.
 But when you add on functional types of movement and proper muscle firing, your workout goes a little further than holding a static pose.
 It brings out areas to work on in the practice and help strengthen it.
-That’s where
+That’s where I can help!

 About Me: About